 2. Just take a little off the ends.

 Hanging baskets tend to get leggy this time of year, stretching their tendrils while failing to produce blooms.
 It may be hard to do, but snipping the ends off by ¼ to ½ is just what your baskets need.
 This produces new growth in the center of the basket and encourages new blooms.

 Blooms that have faded should be deadheaded, or snipped below the bloom and above the first set of healthy leaves.
 When you deadhead you channel the plants energy away from seed production and into re-blooming or strengthening the root system and limbs.
 The plant looks better, and you feel better, after a good deadheading session.

-July 2021 has been a record setter in terms of rainfall and that can cause almost as much damage to your lawn and shrubs as too little water.
+Keep an eye on the skies in terms of rainfall amounts as that can cause almost as much damage to your lawn and shrubs as too little water.
 Overwatered lawns and shrubs tend to look yellow, begin wilting and develop black spots on their leaves.
 An application of lawn food may help restore some nutrients, in addition you should cut out any supplemental watering you may be doing and wait patiently until the sun returns and does its job.